-In case you’re interested in pursuing a career in this field, below is an overview of everything you need to know about being a pharmacy technician.
+If you’re interested in pursuing a career in this field, below is an overview of everything you need to know about being a pharmacy technician.

 Roles and Responsibilities of a Pharmacy Technician

 Pharmacy technicians perform vital roles in hospitals, clinics, and whichever facility they find themselves.
-Below is an overview of some of the most common roles and responsibilities of a pharmacy technician regardless of facility:
+Below is an overview of some of the most common parts and responsibilities of a pharmacy technician regardless of facility:

 - Accurately prepare and distribute patient medication when they are needed.